catfact/mlp/diary/diary.md

 that component now has most things exposed, it's not very pretty but the layout is at least comprehensible. i need to add a couple more widgets, for layer and mode selection.

-and, in another plot twist, i am encountering sudden failure loading the coreaudio framework on macos:
+and, in another plot twist, i am encountering sudden failure loading the coreaudio framework on macOS, when running the rtaudio-based `mlp-cli` program:

 ```
 dyld[7341]: dyld cache '(null)' not loaded: syscall to map cache into shared region failed
 dyld[7341]: Library not loaded: /System/Library/Frameworks/CoreAudio.framework/Versions/A/CoreAudio